 “Before builders purchase materials,” says Thrive Home Builders CEO Gene Myers, “they need to understand what ‘code compliant’ means in their market.”

-Ratings and Standards
+Ratings and Standards for Building Products

 But “compliant” essentially means achieving minimum requirements, which isn’t a bad thing, but neither is it something to boast about.
 Third-party ratings, certifications, and standards for individual products and homes, however, go beyond code and can be effective marketing tools.